neondatabase/website/content/docs/serverless/serverless-driver.md

 ## How to use the driver

 To use the Neon serverless driver over HTTP, you must use the driver's `neon` function.
-You can use raw SQL queries or [Drizzle-ORM](https://orm.drizzle.team/docs/installation-and-db-connection/postgresql/neon) for type safety.
+You can use raw SQL queries or tools such as [Drizzle-ORM](https://orm.drizzle.team/docs/installation-and-db-connection/postgresql/neon), [kysely](https://github.com/kysely-org/kysely), [Zapatos](https://jawj.github.io/zapatos/), and others for type safety.

 <CodeTabs labels={["Node.js",  "Drizzle-ORM", "Vercel Edge Function", "Vercel Serverless Function"]}>